Electors unable to sign their name due to physical incapacity

 Many polling places have appropriate facilities to assist people with a physical disability and staff in the polling place can help you with voting.

-More information on assistance with voting is available on our website.
+More information on assistance with voting is available.

 Enrolment forms for persons unable to sign their name